 Tanya is a BA LLB(Hons) and PhD graduate of the university, and a former editor of the Melbourne University Law Review.
 She previously worked as a lawyer at Allens and as an associate to the late Justice Alan Goldberg AO of the Federal Court of Australia.
 She was one of the Law School's inaugural PhD Teaching Fellows, and, in 2010-11, she was based at New York University's School of Law through her appointment as a Hauser Global Fellow.
 Her research has been supported by scholarships from the Australian Federation of Graduate Women, the Alma Hansen Bequest, the Hauser Global program at NYU, and various other prizes.

-She teaches Corporations Law, the Law of Obligations, Legal Method and Reasoning, and the breadth subject Principles of Business Law, and has previously published in related areas.
+She teaches The High Court in the Twentieth Century (legal research); the Law of Obligations; Legal Method and Reasoning; Corporations Law and the breadth subject Principles of Business Law, and has previously published in related areas.

 Other Faculty and University Responsibilities

-Co-Director, Australian Legal Histories Programme
+- Co-Director, Australian Legal Histories Programme

-Member, FBE Undergraduate Standing Committee
+- Member, FBE Undergraduate Standing Committee

 - Member, MLS Undergraduate Committee